A common framework for test ideals, closure operations, and their duals

-The core of powers of the graded maximal ideal $\m$ of a standard graded ring $R$ strikingly has ties to geometric properties of $\text{Proj}(R)$.
+The (integral closure) core was originally introduced by Rees and Sally \cite{ReSa-core} in their proof of the Brian\c{c}on-Skoda Theorem which states that for a $d$-dimensional regular local ring, the integral closure of the $d$th power of any ideal $I$ is contained in $I$.
+Rees and Sally actually proved the stronger statement that the integral closure of the $d$th power of $I$ is contained in all the reductions of $I$ and hence in the core of $I$: Below we detail some applications of core in the literature. \begin{enumerate} \item Adjoint or multiplier ideals have been one tool commonly used for classifying singularities.
+Early on in the study of core of ideals, Huneke and Swanson \cite[Proposition 3.14]{HuSw-core} noted the relationship between the core of ideals and adjoint (or multiplier) ideals.
+They showed that in a 2-dimensional regular local ring, ${\rm core}(I)={\rm adj}(I^2)$ for ideals $I$.
+Hyry and Smith \cite{HySmi-Kawcore} generalized this formula to $\m$-primary ideals $I$ in a $d$-dimensional Gorenstein local ring of essentially finite type over a field of characteristic 0 with $R[It]$ having rational singularities, i.e. ${\rm core}(I)={\rm adj}(I^d)$. \item The core of powers of the graded maximal ideal $\m$ of a standard graded ring $R$ strikingly has ties to geometric properties of $\text{Proj}(R)$.
 Notably, Hyry and Smith \cite{HySmi-Kawcore}, \cite{HySmi-cvgc} investigate a variant of the core, the graded core: Assuming $a$ is the $a$-invariant of $R$, they show that if then Kawamata's conjecture holds.